 The leading international organisation for all amateur and professional light microscopists

-Come and see us at the Antique Scientific Instrument Fair on Sunday 26th November
+Come and see our stand at the Antique Scientific Instrument Fair in London, Sunday 19th April 2015

 Suggestions wanted for the Club’s 150th anniversary in 2015